paula078/Analysis_scATAC-seq_scRNA-seq/README.md

 # Analysis of scATAC-seq and scRNA-seq Data 🧬

-## Welcome to the Analysis of scATAC-seq and scRNA-seq Data repository! 🔬

-In this project, I used the scATAC-seq and scRNA-seq tutorials for the analysis, which can be found here:
+This repository was created for educational purposes focusing on the analysis of next-generation sequencing (NGS) techniques.
+It provides workflows for processing and analyzing scATAC-seq and scRNA-seq data.

 scATAC-seq: https://stuartlab.org/signac/articles/pbmc_vignette.html